kzkedzierska/sonics/README.md

                         favor capturing short alleles.
 Default: (-0.25, 0.25) -m, --vcf_mode        VCF file provided.
 Assuming that different samples, if more than one is present, are put in the consecutive columns, starting with 10th.
+Default: string mode.
   -i, --save_intermediate
                         Save intermediate PCR pools when run in vcf mode to save up time on simulating same initial conditions.
-                        [not saing intermediate results and simulating PCR for each run from scratch]
-  -x, --random          Randomly select alleles for simulations.
-[Select both
-                        alleles based on the support information from the input genotype]
+                        Default: not saing intermediate results and simulating PCR for each run from scratch -x, --random          Randomly select alleles for simulations from the input.
+Default: selects both alleles based on the support information from the input.
   -y, --half_random     Randomly select only the second allele, the first is
                         the most supported one.
-[Select both alleles based on the support information from the input genotype] -z, --up_preference   Up-stutter doesn't have to be less probable than down stutter. [probability of down-stutter higher than the probability of up-stutter]
+Default: selects both alleles based on the support information from the input.
+  -z, --up_preference   Up-stutter doesn't have to be less probable than down
+                        stutter.
+Default: probability of down-stutter higher
+                        than the probability of up-stutter.
   -v, --verbose         Verbose mode.
   --version             show program's version number and exit
 ```